grammyjs/website/site/docs/plugins/commands.md

 Did you notice it is possible to register Commands via using the `.add` method in the `CommandGroup` instance or also directly through the `.command(...)` method?
 This allows for a one-file-only structure, like in the `admin.ts` file, or a more distributed file structure like in the `group.ts` file.

-The plugin also enforce you to have the same Context-type for a given `CommandGroup` so avoid at first glance the silly mistakes!
+The plugin also enforce you to have the same Context-type for a given `CommandGroup` so you avoid at first glance that kind of silly mistake!

 Combining this knowledge with the following section will get your Command-game to the next level.